aajais/wb-serverless-stack/docs/narrative.md

-# SQL copilot RL on BIRD-SQL — the walkthrough
+# Serverless RL on BIRD-SQL

+This is the story behind the repo: an **entire RL finetuning workflow that runs without a single piece of infrastructure you have to stand up yourself.** No GPU cluster, no inference server, no database host, no CI box.
+Every heavy
+component: GPU training, policy inference, and the execution-based reward, runs on **CoreWeave GPUs, served through Weights & Biases**: Serverless RL for the training loop, W&B Inference for generation, and wandb Serverless Sandboxes for execution.
+Your laptop (or a wandb sandbox) just orchestrates.

-A draft of the blog / customer-pitch narrative.
-The arc is dataset → reward function → first rollouts in Weave → training curve in W&B → held-out curve climbing → final drill-down.
+We use SQL as the worked example because it makes the reward unambiguous, but the point is the stack: this is what a fully serverless post-training workflow looks like end to end.
+The arc runs dataset → W&B Registry → reward function → first rollouts in Weave → training curve in W&B → held-out curve climbing → final drill-down.

-> Replace bracketed `[…]` with the real run URLs and screenshot links before
-> publishing.
+For the clone-and-run quickstart, see [`README.md`](../README.md).

 ---